 • Early in the exhibit design process, set a shared media & lighting Energy Use Intensity (EUI) not-to-exceed target toward overall power use.
 Estimate the energy that will be used by exhibit lighting and media and develop a plan to reduce power in both areas.
 High tech EUI studies could involve computer models and computerized building management systems.
-A low-tech way of studying EUI is to create a spreadsheet, inventory fixtures and AV hardware, calculate how much wattage each uses and how many hours/per day it will be used.
+A low-tech way of studying EUI is to create a spreadsheet, inventory fixtures and AV hardware, figure out how much wattage each uses and how many hours/per day it will be used, then calculate the annual energy usage per square foot.
+EnergyStar publishes average EUI baselines.
+As of 2021, the baseline EUI for museums is 56.1 kBtu/ft2.